AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX.Extensions/StringExtensions/IsGUID.md

 StringExtensions.IsGUID Method
 ==============================
-AutomationML 2.1 APIstring extension method to check if it as GUID
+string extension method to check if it as GUID

   **Namespace:**  [Aml.Engine.CAEX.Extensions][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)